Captive breeding: Cryopreservation

 Animal species can be preserved in gene banks, which consist of a cryogenic facilities used to store live sperm, eggs, or embryos in ultracold conditions.
 The Zoological Society of San Diego has established a "frozen zoo" to store frozen tissue from the world's rarest and most endangered species samples using cryopreservation techniques.
 At present, there has been more than 355 species, including mammals, reptiles, and birds.
 Cryopreservation can be performed as oocyte cryopreservation before fertilization, or as embryo cryopreservation after fertilization.
-Cryogenically preserved specimens can potentially be used to revive breeds that are endangered or rextinct, for breed improvement, crossbreeding, research and development.
+Cryogenically preserved specimens can potentially be used to revive breeds that are endangered or extinct, for breed improvement, crossbreeding, research and development.
 This method can be used for virtually indefinite storage of material without deterioration over a much greater time-period relative to all other methods of ex situ conservation.
 However, cryo-conservation can be an expensive strategy and requires long term hygienic and economic commitment for germplasms to remain viable.
 Cryo-conservation can also face unique challenges based on the species, as some species have a reduced survival rate of frozen germplasm, but cryobiology is a field of active research and many studies concerning plants are underway.

 An example of the use of cryoconservation to prevent the extinction of a livestock breed is the case of the Hungarian Grey cattle, or Magya Szurke.
 Hungarian Grey cattle were once a dominant breed in southeastern Europe with a population of 4.9 million head in 1884.
 They were mainly used for draft power and meat.
 However, the population had decreased to 280,000 head by the end of World War II and eventually reached the low population of 187 females and 6 males from 1965 to 1970.
 The breed's decreased use was due primarily to the mechanization of agriculture and the adoption of major breeds, which yield higher milk production.
 The Hungarian government launched a project to preserve the breed, as it possesses valuable traits, such as stamina, calving ease, disease resistance, and easy adaptation to a variety of climates.
 The government program included various conservation strategies, including the cryopreservation of semen and embryos.
 The Hungarian government's conservation effort brought the population up to 10,310 in 2012, which shows significant improvement using cryoconservation.